 - The most prominent feature of the saber toothed cat was its set of long, sharp canines.

 - It had broad limbs with a short tail, and its feet were smaller compared to other carnivores.

 Learn more: What does a Saber Tooth Tiger Look Like

 6. Saber Tooth Cat Characteristics

-- It was characterised by its short tail, wide limbs and comparatively small feet.
+- It was characterized by its short tail, wide limbs, and comparatively small feet.

 7. Saber Tooth Cat Size – Saber Tooth Cat Size Comparison

 - The saber-toothed cat was undoubtedly the largest cat to have lived, but their size varied depending on what species they are.